tarwn/lessthandot-hugo/blogs/content/posts/2011-10-18-pass-summit-2011-in-pictures.md

 ![][15]

 View from the back, halfway through.
 Look at all the PEOPLE.
-I’mma die of excitement.
+I'mma die of excitement.

 ![][16]

-I attended Grant Fritchey’s DMOs session.
+I attended Grant Fritchey's DMOs session.

 I attended the exhibitor reception, my Microsoft region reception, and the SolidQ reception.